Bölsberg

-Bölsberg is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Bölsberg is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Limburg and Siegen.
-Bölsberg is the smallest community in the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
+The municipality lies in the Westerwald between Limburg and Siegen.
+Bölsberg is the smallest municipality in the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 About 1300, Bölsberg had its first documentary mention.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

-North of the community runs Bundesstraße 414 leading from Driedorf-Hohenroth to Hachenburg.
+North of the municipality runs Bundesstraße 414 leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 25 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.